jamieweb/jamieweb/README.md

 ## HackerOne:

-I have a public HackerOne security vulnerability disclosure program for my site.
+I have a public HackerOne security vulnerability disclosure program for my website.
 If you would like to search for vulnerabilities or report one, please view the program here: [https://hackerone.com/jamieweb](https://hackerone.com/jamieweb)

 Valid submissions will be thanked publicly on my HackerOne program page.

 **Please note that my HackerOne program does not provide bounties/rewards as JamieWeb is only a small personal project.**

+Thank you!

 ## IP Addresses: